Apply for a hanging basket consent

 - Before you apply

-The applicant must include proof of holding at least £5 million public liability insurance with the application.
+- The applicant shall hold £5 million public liability insurance

 - Flower baskets may be mounted on street lighting columns provided they do not cause undue obstruction and interference with users of the highway and are at least 2.3m clear of the highest point of the public highway (including a publicly maintainable precinct or similar) or 2.3m clear of the highest point of a footway or similar.
-The basket has to be at least 0.5m clear of the main carriageway at all times
+The basket must have at least 0.5m horizontal clearance of the main carriageway at all times

 - No part of the highway shall be excavated without obtaining the prior express and specific permission of the Highway Authority

 - The applicant shall ensure that the baskets and their contents do not cause a danger or nuisance to the public